bfitz1/3d-renderer/README.md

 ### Debug Mode
 It would be nice to present on-screen diagnostic information while the program is running, instead of resorting to printf in the terminal.

+### Hot Loading
+Being able to save and resume state would be a time saver I think.

+### Performance Best Practices
+I need to research what this entails, but some of the choices made were definitely made out of convenience or pedagogical efficiency.

 ### Perspective Transform Math
 Probably the trickiest part given that it's the most likely to be inconsistent